Blackwolf Run: The Baths

 The Baths at Blackwolf Run is a 10-hole par-3 course that opened in June 2021.
-This course was designed by Chris Lutzke, a protégé of Pete Dye, who was on the crew who originally built Blackwolf Run in the late 1980's.
+This course was designed by Chris Lutzke, a protégé of Pete Dye, who was on the crew who originally built Blackwolf Run in the late 1980s.
 Attached to the 10th green is an 18-hole putting course, which takes place over two acres and features different locations each week.
 The Baths has also played host to nighttime golf under stadium lights, and features a full bar and a food truck.

+Purebred Farm

+Purebred Farm is a 14-hole golf course that is currently under construction at Blackwolf Run, which was formally announced with ground broken in the fall of 2025.
+The course is designed by King-Collins Dormer, their first collaboration with Kohler Company.
+The routing, intended to provide a near three-hour round of golf, is set to open in the summer of 2027.
+The course features par-3's, par-4's and par-5's, and a food and beverage station in a renovated Tomczyk Cabin which has sat on the site since the 19th century.

 U.S. Women's Open

-The Original Championship Course (holes 10-18 on the Meadow Valleys Course and holes 1-4 and 14-18 on the River Course) was used for the 1998 U.S. Women's Open, won by Se Ri Pak in an extended playoff.
+The Original Championship Course (holes 10–18 on the Meadow Valleys Course and holes 1-4 and 14–18 on the River Course) was used for the 1998 U.S. Women's Open, won by Se Ri Pak in an extended playoff.
 The composite course uses the original 18 holes at Blackwolf Run, which were split between the two courses when the second 18 holes were added.
 The championship course employs the back nine from the Meadow Valleys course and the first four and last five holes from the River course; in 1998 it was set at par 71 with a length of 6412 yd.
 The same layout was used for the 2012 U.S. Women's Open, but extended by over 500 yd and at par 72.
 The length for 2012 was 6954 yd at an approximate elevation of 650 ft above sea level.